nacharya/edgex_access/README.md

 ```

-### edgex_store
+### EdgexStore

-Each S3 store is represented as a edgex_store, so once the confuration is read,
+Each S3 store is represented as a EdgexStore, so once the confuration is read,
 all the store instances are available

 The configuration as a store marked as a primary S3 store.